AustinJR6/wwjd-app/README.md

 ### Region Seeding

 Run `npx ts-node seedRegions.ts` from the `functions` directory to populate the `regions` collection with default entries used by the app.
+Each region document ID is the lowercase name (e.g., `southwest`) and includes an `id` field matching the document ID.

 The mobile app pulls these documents via the Firestore REST API to populate the region picker on the onboarding and profile screens.
 The selected region value